zchking/docs/pages/katalon-studio/tutorials/how_handle_drop_down_menu.md

 The below image shows what the sample select command has.

 1.  _Index:_ The index of the option to be selected/deselected.
-2.  _Value:_ Thevalue of the “value” attribute.
+2.  _Value:_ Thevalue of the "value" attribute.
 3.  _Label:_ The exactly displayed text of a particular option

 ![DropDown Methods Explanation](../../images/katalon-studio/tutorials/how_handle_drop_down_menu/DropDown_Methods_Explanation.png)